1999ADEK/chinese-font-style-transfer/README.md

 # Chinese Font Style Transfer

 ## Introduction
-This project aims for transfering the style of a Chinese character with respect to an arbitray font style.
+This project aims for transfering the style of a Chinese character with respect to an arbitrary font style.
 The whole project is implemented based on a forked version of [imaginaire](https://github.com/NVlabs/imaginaire).

 ## Experiment Details